Personalized Wren Storybook — Make Her the Hero

 Wren's Unique Story World

 The telescope in Wren's attic didn't show what telescopes should show.
-Instead of distant planets and familiar constellations, it revealed the Cosmic Playground—a realm between stars where the laws of physics went to relax.
+Instead of distant planets and familiar constellations, it revealed the Cosmic Playground—a place between stars where the laws of physics went to relax.

 "About time someone new arrived," chirped Quark, a being made of energetic particles who bounced constantly.
 "The universe has been getting too serious lately.
 Everyone's focused on expansion and entropy.
 Nobody plays anymore."